phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 #### Fallback Allocator

 Given that large allocations (>2KB) are often rare, especially in operating system kernels, it might make sense to fall back to a different allocator for these allocations.
 For example, we could fall back to a linked list allocator for allocations greater than 2048 bytes in order to reduce memory waste.
-Since only very few allocations of that size are expected, the the linked list would stay small so that (de)allocations would be still reasonably fast.
+Since only very few allocations of that size are expected, the linked list would stay small so that (de)allocations would be still reasonably fast.

 #### Creating new Blocks